-Importantly, the effect that we have reported here is well-established in the literature.
-Left Anterior Negativity (LAN) around 350 ms into viewing words (Figure 3) has been linked to difficulty in an early, seemingly automatic type of syntactic analysis (occurring prior to the more centrally distributed N400 component associated with the retrieval of semantics) and processing of morpho-syntactic structure (Gunter, Stowe, & Mulder, 1997; Friederici & Meyer, 2004; Friederici, Gunter, Hahne, & Mauth, 2004; Friederici & Weissenborn, 2007; Steinhauer & Drury, 2012).
-Crucial in the interpretation of the present results is the fact that these LAN effects are traditionally obtained by means of presenting sentences in a sequential word-by-word format.
-Thus, the 'traditional' LAN could not have been triggered prior to the onset of the syntactically anomalous word, and as such provides a benchmark for gauging the timepoint at which our own participants started higher-order processing of the post-target word.
-Given that our FRPs were time-locked to the onset of the fixation on the target word, and that the latency of deflection differences caused by anomalous post-targets matches the traditional LAN, the present data necessitate immediate processing of word n+1 upon the fixation on word n.
+Whereas many studies of syntactic processing have focused on relatively late components in the EEG signal, such as the P600 (e.g., Hagoort et al., 1993; Hagoort et al., 2000; Osterhout & Holcomb, 1992), earlier effects have been reported as well.
+Most relevant in the present context are reports of an early syntactic mismatch negativity (sMMN) occurring <150 ms upon hearing a syntactic violation (Pulvermüller, Shtyrov, Hasting, & Carlyton, 2008); and in the visual domain (early) left anterior negativity (E/ LAN) occurring at 100-200 ms and 350 ms respectively (Friederici, Gunter, Hahne, & Mauth, 2004; Friederici & Meyer, 2004; Friederici, Steinhauer, & Frisch, 1999; Friederici & Weissenborn, 2007; Gunter, Stowe, & Mulder, 1997; Steinhauer & Drury, 2012).
+E/LAN has been associated with difficulty in an early, seemingly automatic type of syntactic analysis (occurring prior to the more centrally distributed N400 component associated with the retrieval of semantics) and processing of morpho-syntactic structure.
+Crucial in the interpretation of the present results is the fact that these effects are traditionally obtained by means of presenting sentences in a sequential word-by-word format.
+Thus, the 'traditional' E/LAN could not have been triggered prior to the onset of the syntactically anomalous word, and as such provides a benchmark for gauging the timepoint at which our own participants started higher-order processing of the post-target word.
+Given that our FRPs were time-locked to the onset of the fixation on the target word, and that the latency of deflection differences caused by anomalous post-targets matches the traditional latencies, the present data necessitate immediate processing of word n+1 upon the fixation on word n.5

 While our findings align perfectly with parallel processing, they are quite difficult to reconcile with the serial processing perspective.
-Indeed, if processing of word n+1 commenced right at the start of the fixation on n, and the two words could not be processed simultaneously, this would imply that attention and the eyes can never dwell on the same word concurrently.
+Indeed, if processing of word n+1 commenced right at the start of the fixation on n (hence the effect at 100 ms), but the two words could not be processed simultaneously, this would imply that the target word was solely processed prior to its fixation.
+But this would also mean that attention and the eyes can never dwell on the same word concurrently.
 It is quite inconceivable that the mind wouldn't at least to some extent be occupied by the foveated word.